 - A Fabric swatch from some other project

 - A wallpaper sample – circle or point to the specific color you would like

 - A photo or color swatch from a magazine with the specific color circled

 - A colored piece of paper like construction paper or a sticky note

 - Get creative; it makes it fun for us!

 A Pantone number is a commercially accepted color system where the colors are number in a standard system.
 Pantone "is the world-renowned authority on color and provider of color systems and leading technology for the selection and accurate communication of color across a variety of industries."
 We have a list of each Pantone color number and what it's closest fabric color would be.

 A Hex code are those digital letter/number combination that indicate a particular color for a computer.
 The Hex code would be a starting place for us.
 There are millions of different colors a computer can display and we just have over 250 fabric colors.

 Now that you have decided on a backing color, next you need to pick a binding color.
-Mechanically, a binding covers the raw edges of your quilt.
+A binding covers the raw edges of your quilt.